 Today's Dietitian Webinar, Sponsored by UNE Online

-The Master of Science in Applied Nutrition program at UNE Online is proud to sponsor a webinar with the nutrition experts at Today’s Dietitian on July 11th!
-Join us as we identify and share tips on interviewing from the other side of the mic.
-This webinar will be hosted by CNN executive producer and correspondent, Carolyn O’Neil.
+The Master of Science in Applied Nutrition program at UNE Online is proud to have sponsored a free webinar with the nutrition experts at Today’s Dietitian on July 11, 2018.
+We identified and shared tips on interviewing from the other side of the mic.
+This webinar was hosted by CNN executive producer and correspondent, Carolyn O’Neil.
 As registered nutritionists become more involved in media, it’s important to learn the skills needed to become an expert.
-Find out more and register here!

 About the host